lawsonro3/hfm_integration_demonstration_plan/plan.md

 * Validation and demonstration of hybrid RANS-LES simulations that are needed to perform blade resolved turbine simulations in realistic atmospheric conditions.
 * Demonstration and preliminary validation of utility scale turbine simulation.
 This work will hopefully be performed using the Siemens 2.3, pending the availability of data, geometry, etc. (1.5 FTE year)
 * (2) Developing and demonstrating methodology to integrate overset capabilities for full turbine simulations (should be completed by Q4 2019) (6 FTE months) - Mike
+* UQ work area will have the same or similar demonstration cases.
+DAKOTA coupling tasks could fit in either area.

 ## Resources (particular individuals, FTE amounts, compute-time resources) needed
 See excel spreadsheet